When government gets into the bedroom… UTAH HOUSE TO DEBATE BIGAMY - Niagara Falls Reporter

 All types of adult, consensual sexual relationships – monogamy, polygyny, polyandry, polyamory, are legal provided none of the participants are married under state authority.

-One hundred people could live together in communal polyamory is legal unless one or more of them are under the authority of the state through a marriage contract.
+One hundred people could live together in communal polyamory and it is legal unless one or more of them are under the authority of the state through a marriage contract.
 One person under a marriage contract makes every person guilty of bigamy.

 The proposed revision of the law would change polygamy for licensed married persons from bigamy, a felony, to adultery, a misdemeanor with penalties of up to six months in jail, provided no cohabitant publicly claimed they are married to anyone other than their state licensed spouse.